-He has made presentations at numerous other conferences, in connection with various institutions and organizations throughout the United States, including the American Society for Legal History, the Archdiocese of Los Angeles, the Association of American Law Schools, the Center for Ethics at Yeshiva University, Chabad, Gratz College, Hadassah, the Jewish Federation, the Jewish Law Association, the Jewish Learning Initiative on Campus, Makor/Steinhardt Center of the 92nd Street Y, MEOR, the Orthodox Union, Osher Lifetime Learning Institute, Spertus Institute of Jewish Studies, and the Suffolk County Board of Rabbis.
+He has made presentations at numerous other conferences, in connection with various institutions and organizations throughout the United States, including the American Association of Jewish Lawyers and Judges, the American Society for Legal History, the Archdiocese of Los Angeles, the Association of American Law Schools, the Center for Ethics at Yeshiva University, Chabad, Gratz College, Hadassah, the Jewish Federation, the Jewish Law Association, the Jewish Learning Initiative on Campus, Makor/Steinhardt Center of the 92nd Street Y, MEOR, the Orthodox Union, Osher Lifetime Learning Institute, Spertus Institute of Jewish Studies, and the Suffolk County Board of Rabbis.
 He has also spoken at conferences in Paris and Israel.

 Professor Levine has served as Chair of the American Association of Law Schools Section on Professional Responsibility, twice as Chair of the AALS Section on Jewish Law, as Co-Chair of the AALS Section on Law and Religion, and on the Executive Committee of the AALS Section on Criminal Justice.
 He is Chair of the annual Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility, and he serves on the Executive Committee of the Association of Religiously Affiliated Law Schools, the International Advisory Board of the Journal of Law and Religion, and the U.S/Canada Committee of the Jewish Law Association.